Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-REVOMUSIC/TASKS.md

 ***
 ### Job posting for Managers:
 ### Job posting for Engineers:
-* *ONET-SOC code and title:
-17-2112.00 - Industrial Engineers; 17-2071.00 - Electrical Engineers.
+* ONET-SOC code and title: 17-2112.00 - Industrial Engineers; 17-2071.00 - Electrical Engineers.

-* *Industry (NAICS title and code):
+* Industry (NAICS title and code): 339992.
-339992.
 Musical Instrument Manufacturing.

-* *List of tasks:
+* List of tasks:
 Operate computer-assisted engineering or design software or equipment to perform engineering tasks.See more occupations related to this task.
 Prepare technical drawings, specifications of electrical systems, or topographical maps to ensure that installation and operations conform to standards and customer requirements.See more occupations related to this task.
 Confer with engineers, customers, or others to discuss existing or potential engineering projects or products.See more occupations related to this task.
 Design, implement, maintain, or improve electrical instruments, equipment, facilities, components, products, or systems for commercial, industrial, or domestic purposes.See more occupations related to this task.
 Direct or coordinate manufacturing, construction, installation, maintenance, support, documentation, or testing activities to ensure compliance with specifications, codes, or customer requirements.

-* *List of skills:
+* List of skills:
 Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.See more occupations related to this skill.
 Complex Problem Solving — Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.See more occupations related to this skill.
 Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.See more occupations related to this skill.